 Questions to Consider

-- Explain the clinical and biochemical findings in vitamin B12 deficiency.
+- What are the expected clinical and laboratory findings in alpha-heavy-chain disease?

 Final Publication and Comments